Roohi (1981 film)

 Roohi is a 1981 Indian Hindi-language film directed by S.U.
 Syed, starring Zarina Wahab and Mazhar Khan.

 Plot

 Vijay, a wealthy young man who has a wealthy lifestyle as well, lives with his uncle in Delhi.
 Vijay, a canvas painter, has a vision in his dream of the woman he is going to marry, paints her on his canvas, and takes it along with him to Kandaghat, Himachal Pradesh, to visit a close friend, Prakash.
 Vijay stays at Prakash's palatial home, which he shares with his girlfriend, Shalu.
 A few days later Vijay meets a village belle, Sajjo, who looks the same as the image he painted, that of his dream-girl and they fall in love with each other.
 Vijay calls her 'Roohi'.
-But Vijay doesn't know that Sajjo has two other passionate admirers, Sangha – who dream of marrying Sajjo at any cost and the second is Prakash himself...Will Vijay-Roohi's love succeeds form the climax.
+But Vijay doesn't know that Sajjo has two other passionate admirers, Sangha – who dreams of marrying Sajjo at any cost and the second is Prakash himself...Will Vijay-Roohi's love succeeds form the climax.